Dallas Employment Lawyer

 The right Dallas employment lawyer makes a difference.
 Whether you're an employee, contractor, or an employer, you want solutions to your employment law problems.
 You want an innovative advisor and an aggressive litigator.
-And, above all else, you want a guiding hand to lead you through the process--not some "mix-and-match" combination of junior lawyers or paralegal.
+And, above all else, you want a firm hand to personally guide you through the process--not some "mix-and-match" combination of junior lawyers or paralegal.

 Employment attorney Barry Hersh delivers strategic advice and intelligent litigation solutions for individuals and businesses faced with today's most pressing workplace issues: overtime pay, non-compete agreements, non-solicitation agreements, commissions and bonus disputes, wrongful termination, sexual harassment, independent contractor misclassification, and other complex employment litigation.

-Barry also drafts, reviews, and negotiates severance agreements and other contracts, and assists professionals and employers in minimizing the legal obstacles often associated with ending an employment relationship.
+Barry also drafts, reviews, and negotiates severance agreements, non-compete agreements, and other employment contracts, and assists individuals and employers in minimizing the legal obstacles often associated with ending an employment relationship.

-Barry opened his Dallas employment law firm in 2004 to provide employees and employers in Texas with tenacious representation in litigation and savvy legal advice explained in easily understood terms--not legalese.
+Barry opened his Dallas employment law firm in 2004 to provide employees and employers with tenacious representation and savvy legal advice explained in easily understood terms--not legalese.
 Because his law firm represents "both sides," Barry understands from experience what motivates plaintiffs and defendants in workplace disputes.
 This dual perspective, and Barry's focus on business-minded solutions, shapes not just his litigation strategy, but also his employment law firm's approach to resolving disputes.

-Barry and his employment law firm represent clients throughout the state of Texas, including Dallas, Fort Worth, Plano, Allen, McKinney, Frisco, Irving, Richardson, Mesquite, Garland, Arlington, Grand Prairie, Denton, Sherman, Houston, Austin, San Antonio, El Paso, Tyler, Wichita Falls, and more.
+Barry and his employment law firm represent clients throughout the state of Texas, including Dallas, Fort Worth, Plano, Allen, McKinney, Frisco, Southlake, Irving, Richardson, Mesquite, Garland, Arlington, Grand Prairie, Denton, Sherman, Houston, Austin, San Antonio, El Paso, Tyler, Wichita Falls, and more.